PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 fixtures count a stable orchestrated ID together with any remaining direct lowerer call, retaining the former total execution-count guarantee without depending on every call being visible in the lowerer AST.

+The next characterized boundary consists of the seven-step preadd/mean/attention recovery sequence and the ten-step attention/gate/QDQ sequence.
+Both are currently lowerer-local straight-line closures over only ModelIR and the conversion session.
+Three steps are lowerer-local composite clusters; the other call slots are candidates for direct module ownership.
+Focused contracts now fix all argument routing, the two and three outer invocation counts, and the attention sequence's nested quantized-suffix boundary before an explicit runner is introduced.